EAccid/HocReader/README.md

 # Reader “Hoc Reader”

-Reader with translator, basic words training part and “memorizing” notifications.
+Reader with a translator, basic words training part and “memorizing” notifications.
 This application was developed in order to improve my English vocabulary through reading books and adding unknown words to my favorite Online Dictionary <a href="https://lingualeo.com">Lingualeo</a>.
 Furthermore, I’ve been diving into Android development...
 <p align="center">
   <img src="assets/main_screen.jpg" width="180" height="320"/>